ocean-tracking-network/node-manager-training/_episodes/09_deploy_metadata.md

 # Quality Control - Deploy Nodebook

-Each step in the Issue checklist will be discussed here, along with other important notes required to use the Nodebook.
+Each step in the Ticket checklist will be discussed here, along with other important notes required to use the Nodebook.

 ### Imports Cell